und3ath/und3ath.github.io/_posts/2018-03-06-Synology-usbDongle-integration.markdown

 I want to connect my nas in wifi using my D-link Dwa131 usb wifi dongle.
 Surprisingly he does not recognize my device.
-After googling around it came that the DS218J ony support D-Link DWA131 A1, wich use RTL8192SU chip, while my D-Link DWA131 E1 use a RTL8192EU chip.
+After googling around it came that the DS218J only support D-Link DWA131 A1, wich use RTL8192SU chip, while my D-Link DWA131 E1 use a RTL8192EU chip.
 The Synology don't have a driver for that chip.
 I do not want to purchase another dongle so i decided to figure out how i can integrate myself to fully support my hardware.